cities in south america

 Get your hiking shoes on because the hilly coastal city of Valparaiso, Chile will have you climbing some huge hills to explore the town.
 Don’t let this deter you – it also means you’re in for some killer views of the ocean and the colorful, historic houses that cling perilously to the hillsides.

 This unique, quirky city is a joy to experience and a must for any traveler visiting Chile.
-To avoid walking the hills, take the funicular from the port up the hillside for a stunning view.
+To avoid walking the hills, take the funiculars – called ascensores – from the port up the hillside for a stunning view.
 From there, you can explore the hilly neighborhoods, which are filled with beautiful murals, lookouts with stunning views, and historic architecture.

 11. Bogotá, Colombia

-Bogotá is also one of the best cities in South America to start your trip: its international airport is one of South America’s busiest, making it a transportation hub for the rest of this northern section of the continent.
+Bogotá is also one of the best cities in South America to start your trip around the region: its international airport is one of South America’s busiest, making it a transportation hub for the rest of this northern section of the continent.
 You’ll find regular flights in and out across the rest of the continent and affordable buses ready to take you across the rest of Colombia and beyond.

 While you should take basic travel safety precautions no matter where you travel – at home and abroad! – you’ll feel safe in Bogotá, even if you solo travel in Bogotá.